Ashfield-Colborne Lakefront Association ... 2024-11-15

 Pollution

-Pollution that affects the lakeshore community is an on-going concern.
+Pollution that affects the lakefront community is an on-going concern.
 DNA analysis of tests done by ACLA in 2003 showed that the E.coli source is animal, not human.
 The results of ACLA's annual stream-testing program since then show that the dominant cause is untreated run-off from agricultural activities.
 This was clarified in a UoGuelph/MOE DNA-analysis research report published in 2009, conducted in 2005/2006 around 18 Mile River, which confirmed that the sources of E.Coli were 59-62% livestock/manure run-off, 16-18% persistent swash-zone E.Coli, 5-14% wildlife, 2-3% human, and 8-16% unquantifiable mixed sources.

-Through its lakeshore environmental strategy, ACLA works to reduce the effects of agricultural runoff.
+Through its lakefront environmental strategy, ACLA works to reduce the effects of agricultural runoff.
 These efforts led to the creation of the Healthy Lake Huron program to promote safe and clean beaches from Sarnia to Tobermory.
 Five key watersheds were identified as priorities for immediate action.
 Program staff work with local partners to develop and support the implementation of watershed management plans, with specific targeted actions, as well as monitoring and research needs, for each priority area.
 The priority in our area is the Garvey-Glenn Project.
 For more information, see the HLH reports.

 Source Water Protection